It's nearing midnight on November 12, 2015.

 A further 7,000 miles away, in Creech Air Force Base, Nevada, the decision is made to engage.

-Invisible in the night sky, the drone launches a Hellfire missile which travels at nearly 1,000mph to the car.
+Invisible in the night sky, the drone launches a Hellfire missile which travels at almost 1,000mph to the car.

 Emwazi, better known as Jihadi John, had no idea what was coming.